Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

 # HPprotein-prediction-SCN
-HPprotein-prediction-SCN is a package provideing several python scripts of deep neural network models for 2D HP lattice protein fold problem, based on Tensorflow 1.x.
+HPprotein-prediction-SCN is a repo providing several python scripts of deep neural network models for 2D HP lattice protein fold problem, based on Tensorflow 1.x.

 In this repository, we provide examples of **A**ttention **S**trong **C**orrelated **N**etwork(**A-SCN**) model and **Configuration Mapping** method to solve the protein folding prediction problems.
 The molecular chains here are 19mer theoretical proteins of two-dimensional lattice HP model.
 For comparision, we also provide several standard NN models on the same task to show the improvement brought by A-SCN and CM.